sabrinaMKE201073/DSroadmap2025/notes/EDA_Python/P3_RelationshipinData.md

 ---

-### 🛠️ **Step 2: Creating a DateTime Column from Multiple Columns**
+### 🛠️ Step 2: Combine Multiple Columns into One Date

-Sometimes, you have separate columns for month, day, and year.
-Combine them like this:
+If dates are split into year, month, and day columns:

 ```python
 divorce["marriage_date"] = pd.to_datetime(divorce[["month", "day", "year"]])